rcoproc/todo_golang/README.md

 Sample Todo list App build with GoLang 1.13

+## Build todo Command Line appp

     cd cmd/todo
     go build .
     ./todo -list

     Usage of ./todo:
       -complete int
             Item to be completed
       -list
             List all tasks
       -task string
             Task to be included in the Todo List